 Benefits, Responsibilities, and Timetables

-A paid 2-week research skills workshop begins in the first week of June followed by 8 to 10 weeks research training as a full-time (8 hours per day) UMB employee during the summer.
+A paid 2-week research skills workshop begins in the first week of June followed by 8 to 10 weeks research training as a full-time (8 hours per day) UMass Boston employee during the summer.
 During the summer, Bridges participants attend a two-week workshop on biomedical laboratory methods, Mathematics Tutorial and Bridges Research Symposium.
 Financial support is available to attend nationwide conferences to present research findings.
 Selected applicants will be required to attend a two-hour pre-orientation meeting in May.

 Applications will be reviewed starting in the Fall Semester until all the positions are filled.
 You may download the Microsoft Word Bridges to the Baccalaureate Program application package that contains the Bridges Program Application Form, Letter of Recommendation and Statement of Purpose Form for either Bunker Hill Community College or Roxbury Community College.

 For additional information about the Bridges to Baccalaureate Program contact: